SamuelTull/Codeforces/README.md

 Attempting contests and past problems to get better at coding.
 Initially in Python, C++, plan to incorporate C#
 ## C++ Tips

+### Modulus %
+The modulus operator % does not work as expected with negative numbers.
+It does not return the remainder of the division, but the signed remainder, which can be negative.
+To ensure that the result is always positive, add N before taking the modulus.

 ### Initialising
 When you declare an instance of a class (e.g. ```set s;```), the class's default constructor is called.
 However when initialise a variable without initialising (e.g. ```int ans;```), it contains a "garbage value".
 This value could be anything and is generally not predictable.
 So we need ```int ans = 0;``` but do not require the same for classes.